SeppiaBrilla/University-notes/Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Search euristics.md

-The search euristics in as [[Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Constraint satisfaction problem|CSP]] algorithm determine:
+The search heuristics in as [[Fundamentals of Artificial Intelligence and Knowledge Representation/Module 1/Costraints/Constraint satisfaction problem|CSP]] algorithm determine:
 - The order of the variables to assign.
 The two most commonly used tecnique are __first fail__ that chooses the next variable as the one with the least remaining values and __most constrained principle__ that chooses the next variable as the one with the largest amount of constraints
 - The value to assign to a varible.
 There are no general rules but the rationale is try the values that are most likely to succeed (__least constraining principlple__)